famer/push-to-master-approach/README.md

 # Push to master approach

-Description of approach of pushing to master branch of central repository
+Description of approach of pushing to master branch of central repository.